photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

     This example uses the built-in `kosmos-2` model for generating captions.
 It does not require Ollama.

+    !!! tip "Available Built-in Models"
+        The Vision service also includes other built-in models like `vit-gpt2`, `blip` for captions, and `nsfw_image_detector` for NSFW detection.
+You can use them by changing the `Name` in your `vision.yml`.

     !!! example "`storage/config/vision.yml`"
         ```yaml
         Models: